 Respiratory protection in the form of disposable masks comes in three respirator ratings: FFP1, FFP2, and FFP3.
 FFP stands for "Filtering Face Piece" and the number denotes the level of protection.
 Only FFP2 and FFP3 masks protect against liquid aerosols (droplets) which is the concern when it comes to COVID-19.

 The UK recommends the use of FFP3 respirators when caring for patients in areas where high risk aerosol generating procedures (AGPs) are being performed.

 Most employees in a manufacturing environment are unlikely to work in this type of situation, so what type of mask is suitable and when should one be worn:

-Any of the three types of mask is a suitable choice for work where airborne (close contact) aerosols are a risk – Note that all masks are in short supply and if you decide to use one in a low risk environment you could be denying a NHS or other front line care worker the opportunity of being properly protected.
+FFP2 and FFP3 type masks are a suitable choice for work where airborne (close contact) aerosols are a risk – Note that all masks are in short supply and if you decide to use one in a low risk environment you could be denying an NHS or other front line care worker the opportunity of being properly protected”.

-- Elimination – Know your employees & understand risk of the published risk groups they fit into.
+- Elimination – Know your employees & understand risk of the published which groups they fit into.
 Ensure they are following Government rules around self-isolation.

 - Substitution – Not really applicable with the virus itself, but can you do the task a different way that uses less people.